Halo-halo: Description

-There is no standard set of ingredients for haluhalo as the ingredients can vary widely, but the dessert usually includes sugar palm fruit (kaong), coconut sport (macapuno), saba plantains cooked in syrup (minatamis na saging), jackfruit (langkâ), agar jellies (gulaman), tapioca pearls, nata de coco, sweet potato (kamote), sweetened beans, cheese, pounded toasted young rice (pinipig), and ice cream.
+There is no standard set of ingredients for halo-halo as the ingredients can vary widely, but the dessert usually includes sugar palm fruit (kaong), coconut sport (macapunô), saba plantains cooked in syrup (minatamís na saging), jackfruit (langkâ), agar jellies (gulaman), tapioca pearls, nata de coco, sweet potato cooked in syrup (minatamís na kamote), beans cooked in syrup, pounded toasted young rice (pinipig), and often also ice cream.

-The ingredients are placed in specific positions.
+The ingredients are placed in a specific order.
 The fruit, beans, and other sweets are placed at the bottom, followed by shaved ice, and then topped with leche flan, ube halaya (mashed purple yam), ice cream, or any combination of the three.
-Evaporated milk or coconut milk is poured into the mixture upon serving.
-There are local and regional varieties of haluhalo throughout the country, which include different and/or additional ingredients than those previously listed, including sweetened wintermelon, durian, and strawberry ice cream, among others.
+Evaporated milk or sometimes coconut milk is poured onto the mixture upon serving.
+While ube ice cream is often used alongside or as a substitute for ube halaya, and other fruit-based flavors of ice cream may be used, many varieties of halo-halo omit ice cream in general due to its sweetness and creaminess being felt to overload the dessert, which already has milk and various sweetened ingredients, and to throw off the balance of flavors when mixed together.
+If the halo-halo includes ice cream on top, a common practice is to eat the ice cream first before mixing the other ingredients.
+There are local and regional varieties of halo-halo throughout the country, which include different and/or additional ingredients than those previously listed, including sweetened wintermelon, durian, and strawberry ice cream, among others.

-There's a similar Visayan dessert called binignit, which is referred to as "ginataang haluhalo" in Tagalog ("mixed [ingredients] in coconut milk") and commonly shortened to "ginataan".
-It uses a lot of the same ingredients, although it's usually served hot.
+A similar Visayan dessert is binignit, referred to as "ginataáng halo-halo" in Tagalog ("mixed [ingredients] in coconut milk") and commonly shortened to "ginataán".
+While it uses a lot of the same ingredients, it is instead usually served hot.

 In popular culture

-Haluhalo was featured in season 1, episode 2 of Anthony Bourdain: Parts Unknown when its host Anthony Bourdain visited a Jollibee branch, a Filipino fast-food restaurant, in Los Angeles.
+Halo-halo was featured in season 1, episode 2 of Anthony Bourdain: Parts Unknown when its host Anthony Bourdain visited a Jollibee branch, a Filipino fast-food restaurant, in Los Angeles.
 Bourdain praised the dessert and called it "oddly beautiful".
 He posted a photo of the dessert on his Twitter account.
 The show featured the dessert again in season 7, episode 1 when Bourdain learns how Filipinos make the dessert.

-Haluhalo was featured as a Quickfire Challenge dish season 4, episode 7 of the American reality television series Top Chef.
+Halo-halo was featured as a Quickfire Challenge dish season 4, episode 7 of the American reality television series Top Chef.
 American contestant Dale Talde prepared the dessert, which featured avocado, mango, kiwifruit, and nuts.
 Talde was named one of the top three Quickfire Challenge dishes by guest judge Johnny Iuzzinni of Jean Georges.
 Talde also made the dish in a later episode.

 The dessert was featured on a "Delicious Destinations" edition episode of Bizarre Foods.

-Haluhalo can be found in a wide range of places, from food stands to 5-star hotels.
-Filipino fast-food restaurants like Jollibee, Max's, Mang Inasal, and Chowking serve haluhalo.
+Halo-halo can be found in a wide range of places, from food stands to 5-star hotels.
+Filipino fast-food restaurants like Jollibee, Max's, Mang Inasal, and Chowking serve halo-halo.